Rakeela/dragora-notes/2023-02-16-Three-Hundred-and-Sixty-Fifth.md

 I had a thought that I want to record.
 "Misinformation promotes rudeness."
 It's an indirect causality.
 People feel strongly about what they believe to be true.
 When misinformation exists in a population, it increases the rate at which different people will feel strongly about truth-beliefs.
 Some of those people will be rude to each other even though they would have been polite to one another if they agreed about what is true.

 ---
+Evening weigh-in:  246.0 pounds.
+I guess I can still lose weight on a day I ate a donut.

+---
 Back to [[day-post-archive]]